PnS2018/pns2018.github.com/session_04.md

 Noted that this generator is implemented on CPU instead of GPU.
 Therefore, it takes a long time for preprocessing a huge dataset if you are not careful.

 ## Exercises

+1. Modify your ConvNet from last week so that now the network can be trained by using `ImageDataGenerator` and `fit_generator` APIs, see if there is any improvements in classification accuracy.
+Note that you should not apply certain augmentations that are applied on the training dataset on the testing dataset.

+2. Try to run examples in the above contents, get familiar with OpenCV.